Updated: Dec 5, 2022

 What Should You Do After A Burn Injury In California?

 You may be scared, injured, and overwhelmed following an injury-causing accident.
 This can make deciding what to do difficult.
-Following these procedures can guarantee that you receive adequate diagnosis and treatment while also protecting your rights.
+Following these procedures can guarantee you receive adequate diagnosis and treatment while protecting your rights.

 Even if you don't believe you've been seriously injured, seek medical help.

 Many worrying injuries, such as lung damage from inhaling smoke, are not immediately apparent.
 The sooner you see a doctor, the faster you will be able to receive treatment for your injuries.

 Gather information at the site.